peterhinch/micropython-async/v3/docs/THREADING.md

 Asynchronous methods:
  * `put` Arg: the object to put on the queue.
 If the queue is full, it will block until space is available.
+ * `get` No arg.
+Returns an object from the queue.
+If the queue is empty, it will block until an object is put on the queue.
+Normal retrieval is with `async for` but this method provides an alternative.

 In use as a data consumer the `uasyncio` code will use `async for` to retrieve items from the queue.
 If it is a data provider it will use `put` to place